 What are the long-term outcomes and considerations?

-Contact the Texas Fetal Center to make an appointment with a high-risk pregnancy doctor.
+Contact The Fetal Center to make an appointment with a high-risk pregnancy specialist.